 Whilst there is growing talk in the industry about automation taking many of the jobs, one thing that isn’t being discussed is that there is, in fact, a shortage of construction workers.
 It was estimated that even before the pandemic there were not enough construction workers in the UK for the current requirements.
 This is another of the issues that will need to be solved and not necessarily something that even the best training courses for project managers can prepare you for.

-In instances like this it might be necessary to consider what kinds of technology are available that could allow fewer workers to manage to do more work.
+In instances like this it might be necessary to consider what kinds of technology are available that could allow fewer workers to manage to do more work like the use of a construction time clock or a construction management software.
 This could have the biggest impact on workloads.
 Project managers may also need to take a look at the building process as a whole and find ways in which they can reduce the overall work that is needed in order to complete a project.
 It won’t be an easy task but unless more individuals choose jobs in the construction industry this could be an issue that will affect construction for many years.